nondeterministic/oorep_importer/README.md

 == Zudecken, Hitze, usw. amel.: Clem.
 (2) Hep.
 Nux-v.
 (3) Rhus-t.
 Stront-c.
 (2)
 ```

-where the amount of `=` shows the depth of a (sub-) rubric with respect to its parent rubric.
+where the amount of trailing `=`-characters shows the depth of a (sub-) rubric with respect to its parent rubric.
-Every rubric is a single line.
-Chapters (i.e., root rubrics) have only a single trailing `=`.
+Every rubric occupies a single line in the input file.
+Chapters (i.e., root rubrics) have only a single trailing
+`=`-character.

-The workflow is outlined in `__main__.py` and some further examples given in the accompanying unit
+The workflow of conversion is outlined in `__main__.py` and some further examples given in the accompanying unit
 tests.

 There is virtually no error handling in the Python code.
+That's ok.